tim-pipi/tp/docs/DeveloperGuide.md

 * **Increased Efficiency**: This enhancement allows users to manage their applications more efficiently and save time in the event of an unintentional undos.

+### Default Sort Order

+**Current Implementation**: In the current version of our application, when a user sorts by a particular field, there will be no way for the user to revert to the initial sort order.
+The only way to revert to the default sort order is by restarting the app.

+**Planned Enhancement**: We plan to introduce a way for users to revert the list to its default sort order.
+This enhancement may be particularly useful for users who which to see the list sorted in the order they added the intern application entries in.

+**Proposed Changes**:

+* **Add new ID field into InternApplication class**: The idea behind this change is to mimic the identifier key that is present in most SQL databases.
+This way, we will be able to seamlessly sort the InternApplications according to their ID which is the order in which they are added.

+* **New ID Class**: The `Id` class will encapsulate the identifier key integer for the corresponding `InternApplication`.
+  The class will also have a static counter variable to count the total number of intern applications that is added while the app is running.
+This helps to ensure that none of the `InternApplication` objects has duplicate key values.
+  `Id#generateUseableId()` is a factory method responsible for generating an ID key that is not used by any intern applications yet.
+  It is also worth noting that the Id value will not be passed into the serialised JSON format as we wish for the keys to be dynamically assigned at every run of the application.
+This way, it is unlikely for integer overflow in the Id value.

+* **SortCommand**: The `SortCommand` class will be changed to behave differently whenever the user enters `sort default` into the CommandBox.
+The `SortCommandParser` will see that none of the prefixes are present in the input.
+After which, it will check the preamble.
+If the preamble contains the string "default", the SortCommand will execute the sort logic to sort by the `Id` class.

+**Expected Benefits**:

+* **Enhanced Quality of Life**: Users do not have to restart the application just to see their list in the default sorted order.
+* **Improved Usability for New Users**: By providing a way for users to revert their sorted list to the default, it allows them to easily look at the latest entries that they have added.